 An essay is a piece of writing that is developed to prove one single point.
 It may discuss, describe, argue or analyze a sole topic in any manner.
 An essay may report events or information or evaluate a particular topic in the light of personal experiences and opinions.
 There are many different types of essays such as descriptive essays, definitive, illustrative, persuasive essays, argumentative, narrative essays, cause and critical essays.
 An Illustrative essay is the one that enclose examples to demonstrate an idea.
 This type of writing makes the original idea no matter how abstract it is, more tangible, realistic and comprehensible by providing real life examples to support the primary theme.

-The category of Illustrative essay is also known as explanation or expository essay in academic writing because it is commonly used to elucidate and clarify a concept, a situation or a thought or notion.
-According to writing instructors this writing style skill is required by a majority of students in order to fulfill the requirements of the content writing courses, class assignments and essay tests during the admission process or academic year.
+The category of the Illustrative essay is also known as explanation or expository essay in academic writing because it is commonly used to elucidate and clarify a concept, a situation or a thought or notion.
+According to writing instructors, this writing style skill is required by a majority of students in order to fulfill the requirements of the content writing courses, class assignments and essay tests during the admission process or academic year.

 A full guide is available for free reprints.
 Click here Illustrative Essay Guide